Deutsche Bank AG Has $194,000 Holdings in Lexicon Pharmaceuticals, Inc. (NASDAQ:LXRX)

 Deutsche Bank AG cut its holdings in Lexicon Pharmaceuticals, Inc. (NASDAQ:LXRX) by 75.8% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 40,253 shares of the biopharmaceutical company’s stock after selling 126,028 shares during the quarter.
 Deutsche Bank AG’s holdings in Lexicon Pharmaceuticals were worth $194,000 at the end of the most recent reporting period.

-A number of other large investors have also added to or reduced their stakes in LXRX.
-BlackRock Inc. boosted its stake in Lexicon Pharmaceuticals by 19.0% in the second quarter.
-BlackRock Inc. now owns 4,646,859 shares of the biopharmaceutical company’s stock valued at $21,329,000 after buying an additional 742,712 shares in the last quarter.
-Dimensional Fund Advisors LP acquired a new stake in shares of Lexicon Pharmaceuticals during the second quarter valued at about $2,486,000.
+Several other hedge funds have also recently made changes to their positions in the company.
+BlackRock Inc. boosted its stake in shares of Lexicon Pharmaceuticals by 19.0% during the second quarter.
+BlackRock Inc. now owns 4,646,859 shares of the biopharmaceutical company’s stock valued at $21,329,000 after purchasing an additional 742,712 shares in the last quarter.
+Vanguard Group Inc. boosted its stake in shares of Lexicon Pharmaceuticals by 0.3% during the second quarter.
+Vanguard Group Inc. now owns 3,969,989 shares of the biopharmaceutical company’s stock valued at $18,222,000 after purchasing an additional 11,142 shares in the last quarter.
+Geode Capital Management LLC boosted its stake in shares of Lexicon Pharmaceuticals by 18.8% during the second quarter.
+Geode Capital Management LLC now owns 1,280,654 shares of the biopharmaceutical company’s stock valued at $5,878,000 after purchasing an additional 202,496 shares in the last quarter.
 State Street Corp boosted its stake in shares of Lexicon Pharmaceuticals by 38.3% during the second quarter.
 State Street Corp now owns 1,037,647 shares of the biopharmaceutical company’s stock valued at $4,763,000 after purchasing an additional 287,262 shares in the last quarter.
-Wells Fargo & Company MN boosted its stake in shares of Lexicon Pharmaceuticals by 503.7% during the second quarter.
-Wells Fargo & Company MN now owns 293,408 shares of the biopharmaceutical company’s stock valued at $1,347,000 after purchasing an additional 244,808 shares in the last quarter.
-Finally, Nuveen Asset Management LLC boosted its stake in shares of Lexicon Pharmaceuticals by 49.9% during the second quarter.
-Nuveen Asset Management LLC now owns 668,483 shares of the biopharmaceutical company’s stock valued at $3,068,000 after purchasing an additional 222,456 shares in the last quarter.
-81.41% of the stock is currently owned by institutional investors and hedge funds.
+Finally, Northern Trust Corp boosted its stake in shares of Lexicon Pharmaceuticals by 22.1% during the second quarter.
+Northern Trust Corp now owns 727,996 shares of the biopharmaceutical company’s stock valued at $3,341,000 after purchasing an additional 131,765 shares in the last quarter.
+81.41% of the stock is currently owned by hedge funds and other institutional investors.

 Separately, Zacks Investment Research raised Lexicon Pharmaceuticals from a “sell” rating to a “hold” rating in a research note on Thursday, January 20th.